repoze/repoze.who/README.txt

   Note that the plugin implements three "interface" methods:
   "identify", "forget" and "remember".
-The formal specification for the arguments and return values expected from these methods are available in the "interfaces.py" file in repoze.pam as the 'IIdentifier' interface, but let's examine them less formally one at a time.
+The formal specification for the arguments and return values expected from these methods are available in the "interfaces.py" file in repoze.who as the 'IIdentifier' interface, but let's examine them less formally one at a time.